Experience with Charles Bonnet Syndrome

 In 1769, Charles Bonnet described this condition.
 “Sufferers who are mentally healthy people with significant visual loss have vivid, complex, and recurrent visual hallucinations.”
 The retina is badly damaged by macular degeneration and sends strange messages to the brain, which gets confused and tries to interpret these jumbled messages which results in hallucinations.
 Quite simply, it is a damaged retina, not a damaged brain.
 This knowledge informs and consoles the individual who may experience hallucinations with macular degeneration.

 Shortly after I wrote this article, I met my neighbor, who asked me, “What’s happening?”
 I told him about my experience with hallucinations and my concern to share what I had learned.
 When I finished, he thanked me and then told me that for several years, he had been seeing visions of green or ashen forests.
 He had never told anyone for fear they might think he was crazy.
 He told me he has retinal disease and thanked me for sharing this information with him.
 He promised to speak to his ophthalmologist about this.

 I want all individuals with macular degeneration, retinal disease or severe visual loss, and all doctors who serve them, to be aware of the occurrence of hallucinations that might accompany their disease.

-For an audio/visual presentation about Charles Bonnet Syndrome, including an interview with the author, see “Hallucinations and Low Vision–Understanding Charles Bonnet Syndrome”.
+For an audio presentation about Charles Bonnet Syndrome, including an interview with the author, go to “Hallucinations and Low Vision–Understanding Charles Bonnet Syndrome”.